Silver Charm

-Silver Charm (foaled February 22, 1994) is a champion American Thoroughbred racehorse who won the 1997 Kentucky Derby and Preakness Stakes and 1998 Dubai World Cup (all of which he is the oldest surviving winner).
-He stood at stud in both America and Japan and is now retired at Old Friends Farm in Kentucky.
-Upon the death of Hansel, Silver Charm became the oldest living winner of the Preakness Stakes; upon the death of Grindstone, he also became the oldest living winner of the Kentucky Derby.
+Silver Charm (foaled February 22, 1994) is a champion American Thoroughbred racehorse who won the 1997 Kentucky Derby and Preakness Stakes and 1998 Dubai World Cup (of all of which he is the oldest surviving winner).
+He stood at stud in the United States and Japan, and is now retired at Old Friends Farm in Kentucky.

+Upon the death of Hansel, Silver Charm became the oldest living winner of the Preakness Stakes; upon the death of Grindstone, he also became the oldest living winner of the Kentucky Derby; the last surviving Derby winner born in the 20th century; and, upon the 2022 death of 1996 Belmont Stakes winner Editor's Note, Silver Charm became the oldest living winner of an American Triple Crown race.

 Background and early career

-Silver Charm was foaled in Florida on February 22, 1994 out of the mare Bonnie's Poker and sired by Silver Buck, who was a son of Buckpasser.
+Silver Charm was foaled in Florida on February 22, 1994, at Silverleaf Farm, out of the mare Bonnie's Poker and sired by Silver Buck, who was a son of Buckpasser.
 He was a gray colt with a blaze and was bred by Mary Lou Wootton.
 As a two-year-old Silver Charm was purchased by trainer Bob Baffert for $85,000, and then resold to Beverly and Robert Lewis, who kept him in training with Baffert.

 Silver Charm's first win was as a two-year-old, in the Del Mar Futurity.
 Silver Charm entered the 1997 Kentucky Derby with Gary Stevens as his jockey.
 Silver Charm drew the sixth post position out of a field of 13, and broke well at the starting gate.
 He came out between other horses going into the backstretch and took the lead with less than a furlong to go.
 He won the Derby, finishing a head in front of Captain Bodgit.

 It was Baffert's second time entering the Kentucky Derby or any American classic race; his horse Cavonnier had come in second the year before.

 Silver Charm won the Preakness Stakes in the same manner, pulling ahead of Captain Bodgit and Free House just before the wire.

 Silver Charm lost the third jewel of the Triple Crown by placing second in the 1997 Belmont Stakes to Touch Gold; he lost by three quarters of a length.
 He was the winner of the 1997 Eclipse Award for Outstanding Three-Year-Old Male Horse.
 He closed out his sophomore season with a runner-up finish in the Malibu Stakes.